 Camera gear is essential when traveling.
 Those of us who love spectacular photo images, especially those we have worked to capture ourselves, know the value and advantages of good equipment.

-I have learned the hard way to use a checklist of the photography and video equipment I need to pack before embarking on any adventure.
+I have learned the hard way to use a camera gear checklist of the photography and video equipment I need to pack before embarking on any adventure.

 You must evaluate the images YOU want to photograph and determine which camera and video gear works best for you and your travel habits.

-I like to carry two camera bodies so I always have a back-up and it alleviates the need to switch lenses in the field.
-It’s taken years to get the cameras I now have: Nikon D500, Nikon D810 and Nikon D7200.
+I like to carry at least two camera bodies so I always have a back-up and it alleviates the need to switch lenses in the field.
+It’s taken years to get the cameras I now have:

-Nikon 24-120 mm F4: This is my primary landscape lens that gives me a wide angle as well as telephoto to get closer shots.
+Nikon 24-70 mm F2.8: This is my primary landscape lens that gives me a wide angle as well as telephoto to get closer shots.

 Nikon 500 mm F4: This is my big daddy lens with super telephoto capabilities to capture wildlife in the distance.